aragon/taiko-contracts/TEST_TREE.md

 │   │   └── It should revert
 │   ├── Given duplicate addresses on addSigners
 │   │   └── It should revert
+│   ├── Given unused addresses
+│   │   └── It should remove the non signer addresses │   ├── Given no unused addresses
+│   │   └── It should keep the list as it is
 │   ├── It should append the new addresses to the list │   ├── It should return true on isListed
 │   └── It should emit the SignersAdded event